 Removal from Honors

 A student whose AGPA falls below a 3.0 will be dropped from the University Honors Program without a probationary period but may petition for readmission when the AGPA has reached the required minimum.

 If a student’s academic performance is adversely affected by non-academic problems (illness, accident, etc.) after the Last Day to Withdraw [from classes] without Academic Penalty (see the KSU Schedule of Classes for each term), the student should contact his/her instructor to discuss the possibility of receiving an Incomplete, or if withdrawal is necessary, the student should contact the Office of the Vice President for Student Affairs and the Director of the University Honors Program regarding options for medical withdrawals from courses.
 Documented non-academic problems resulting from an emergency will be given consideration for extension of the Honors probationary period.

-Any student who has been removed from the Honors Program may submit a formal petition for readmission after the requirements for readmission have been met.
-The petition must be submitted in writing, with the student’s signature.
-Electronically submitted petitions will not be processed.
-The petition should include an explanation of circumstances and a list of Honors Learning Experiences the student plans to take each term before graduation in order to graduate with the Honors Designation(s) they are pursuing.
+Any student who has been removed from the Honors Program may petition for readmission after the requirements for readmission have been met.
+The Honors Reinstatement Request will include an explanation of circumstances and a list of Honors Learning Experiences the student plans to take each term before graduation in order to graduate with the Honors Designation(s) they are pursuing.

 Remaining in Good Standing